swobspace/wobapphelpers/README.md

 Rails helpers and more shared between common wob rails applications.
 Depends on twitter bootstrap.

-**THIS PLUGIN IS WORK IN PROGRESS AND NOT FUNCTIONAL YET!**
-You will loose all your hair and teeth if you use it ;-)

 Requirements
 ------------
 * rails >= 4.1